stanislao92/stanislao92.github.io/index.md

 ## My name

-It's pronounced [stanizˈlao dzomˈpi] and spelled with a grave accent on the final *i*.
+My full name is pronounced [stanizˈlao dzomˈpi] and spelled with a grave accent on the final *i*.
 (I myself have been inconsistent in this regard; now I'm trying to fix that.)
-Unless we first met years ago in Italy, I'll probably ask you to call me Stan.
+In English-speaking contexts, I usually go by Stan.

 ## Updates